Mumbai: Thief swallows gold chain, fed 24 bananas before it pops out

-A 21-year-old habitual chain snatcher had to go through a three-day ordeal after he snatched and swallowed a gold necklace worth Rs 30,000; he was fed nearly 24 bananas, given laxatives and made to drink several litres of milk before the chain popped out
+A 21-yr-old chain snatcher had to go through a three-day ordeal after he snatched and swallowed a gold necklace worth Rs 30,000; he was fed nearly 24 bananas, given laxatives before the chain popped out

 While he was used to his activities proving to be an ordeal for his victims, a 21-year-old habitual chain snatcher found himself at the receiving end earlier this month after he swallowed a stolen gold necklace in a futile bid to hide it.